jonathanmeaney-lmk/globale_store/README.md

   - Order related models and relationships:
     - Order-Order Line Item (many-to-one): an Order can be related to many Order Line Items, but an Order Line Item can only be related to one Order.
     - Order-Order Issue (many-to-one): an Order can be related to many Order Issues, but an Order Issue can only be related to one Order.
-    - Order-User Profile (one-to-many): an Order can be related to one User Profile, but a User Profile can be related to Orders.
+    - Order-User Profile (one-to-many): an Order can be related to one User Profile, but a User Profile can be related to many Orders.
   - User related models and relationships:
     - User-User Profile (one-to-one): a User can be related to one User Profile; while a User Profile can be related to one User.
     - User-Order (many-to-one): a User can be related to many Orders, but an Order can only be related to one User.